 Like previous models, both of these tablets have noticeably different designs.
 Both are very large in size with the Samsung Galaxy Tab S7 just edging it in width.
 The Apple Air has had a bit of a redesign on the front of it and removes the Touch ID power button from its previously larger bezels and places a smaller oblong button on the top edge.
 Both of these tablets have embedded sensors on the sides of them and these are used to log you into the devices.
 Like most iPads, the Apple iPad Air is a slightly smoother experience than the Samsung Galaxy Tab S7 when logging in.
 The whole point of Apple products is to be slick and fast and the iPad Air doesn’t disappoint.

 Both of these tablets come in a variety of colors and they all look amazing and beautiful.
 The iPad Air comes in silver, space grey, rose gold, green, sky blue.
-You can buy the Samsung Galaxy Tab S7 in Mystic Black, Mystic Silver and Mystic Bronze.
+You can buy the Samsung Galaxy Tab S7 in Mystic Black, Mystic Silver, and Mystic Bronze.

 Both tablets have a single rear camera on the top side of the back, helping to give them a smart and tidy look.
 If you’re buying one of these tablets to listen to music, you might be disappointed to know that neither has a headphone jack and instead they try to encourage you to buy their respective wireless headphones instead.
-The good news is, both of these tablets charge by using USB-C so there’s no difference between them in that department.
+The good news is, both of these tablets charges by using USB-C so there’s no difference between them in that department.

 In true modern tablet fashion, both weigh hardly anything thanks to their slim designs so you can easily carry both around with you and they won’t weigh down your bag.
 Both the Apple iPad Air and the Samsung Galaxy Tab S7 weigh around 1 pound each.